indigits/sparse-plex/docs/book/sparse_signal_models/dictionary_representations.rst

 The order of columns doesn't matter as long as it remains fixed once chosen.

-Thus in matrix terminology a representation of  :math:`x \in \CC^N` in the dictionary can be written as
+Thus, in matrix terminology, a representation of  :math:`x \in \CC^N` in the dictionary can be written as

 .. math::